ffund/run-my-experiment-on-geni-blog/2017-03-31-designing-subnets.md

 sudo ifconfig <b>IFACE</b> <b>IP</b> netmask <b>NETMASK</b>
 </pre>

-substituting an IP and NETMASK in dotted decimal notation, and the name of the interface (e.g. `eth1`) where it says IFACE.
-(Use `ifconfig` to find the name of the interface connected to the LAN.)
+substituting an IP and NETMASK in dotted decimal notation, and an interface name (e.g. `eth1` or `eth2`) for IFACE.

-At this point, each host in a LAN should be able to reach every other host in the same LAN.
+At this point, each host in a LAN should be able to reach every other host in the *same* LAN.
 You can run

 <pre>
 ping -c 5 <b>IP</b>
 </pre>

-to verify this.
+(substituting the destination IP address of the other host) to verify this.
 However, you will not be able to send and receive traffic between different LANs - for this, you'll need to add routing rules.

 ### Add routing rules

-On each host, add a rule that describes how to reach the other two LANs.
-For each destination LAN, the rule will look something like this
+On each host, add one or more routing rules to describe how to reach the other two LANs.

+One way to do this is to add a route for *each* destination LAN, that looks something like this

 <pre>
 sudo route add -net <b>ADDRESS</b> netmask <b>NETMASK</b> gw <b>GATEWAY</b>